 Bandit Mook: Zombies can pick up stray items, so don't be surprised if you die and find it wearing your armor.
 This actually extends to any item, so it's equally possible to find a zombie trying to beat you with a bundle of wheat.

 Elite Zombie: Some zombies have a rare chance of spawning with armor and weapons.
 They may even be enchanted.
-There's also child zombies, faster and more annoying than the adult ones, chicken jockeys (see below) and, on Hard difficulty, random zombies that can spawn more zombies (see below).
+There's also child zombies, faster and more annoying than the adult ones (especially since they don't burn in the sunlight), chicken jockeys (see below) and, on Hard difficulty, random zombies that can spawn more zombies (see below).

 Enemy Summoner: A variation: As of the Horse Update, zombies gain a passive ability on Hard difficulty that gives them a chance to spawn another zombie nearby when the player attacks them.
 This mostly occurs out of sight, in crevices you can't see, but they can occasionally spawn right next to the one you're attacking.